 to contain at most one output picture representing the same input picture.

-Constrain the interpolated pictures of a picture rate upsampling NNPF, when applied as activated by NNPFA SEI message(s), to appear in output order.

-Allow the same input picture of a picture rate upsampling NNPF to be filtered more than once when the NNPF is activated for different sets of input pictures by NNPFA SEI message(s).

-When the same input picture is filtered more than once, informatively suggest the filtered picture resulting from the first activation in output order to be used for subsequent processing.

-The additions are proposed into the VVC text, since they relate to the appearance of both NNPFC and NNPFA SEI messages in the bitstream rather than any single instance of an NNPFC or NNPFA SEI message.

 Introduction

 Background

 The semantics of the NNPFC SEI message in JVET-AC2032 contain the following regarding the output order of pictures generated by applying the NNPF:

 The order of the pictures in the stored output tensor is in output order, and the output order generated by applying the NNPF in output order is interpreted to be in output order (and not conflicting with the output order of the input pictures).